josevcm/nfc-laboratory/README.md

 ![NFCA ASK](doc/nfca-ask-miller.png)

-For the responses from the card when the speed is 106Kbps, 10% ASK is used through a sub-carrier.
+When the speed is 106 Kbps card responses are encoded using manchester scheme using OOK load modulation with subcarrier at 848 KHz.

 ![NFCA OOK](doc/nfca-ask-ook.png)

-For higher speeds, 212 kbps, 424 kbps and 848 kbps, binary phase change modulation, BPSK, is used.
+For higher speeds, 212 kbps, 424 kbps and 848 kbps it uses a NRZ-L with binary phase change modulation, BPSK, over same subcarrier.

 ![NFCA BPSK](doc/nfca-bpsk.png)